A person smiling, they are wearing a black coat with a yellow shirt underneath.

 Request a Presentation

-To request a Student Basic Needs presentation in one of your classes, please contact the Student Basic Needs Coordinator for more information and scheduling at m.ronquillo@su.arts.ac.uk
+To request a Student Basic Needs presentation in one of your classes, please contact the Student Basic Needs Coordinator for more information and scheduling at m.ronquillo@su.arts.ac.uk.
+We aim to respond to all enquiries within 5 working days.

 Contact the SU Advice Service